portals-project/portals-project.github.io/index.md

 # Welcome to *Portals*

+Portals is a programming framework for stateful serverless applications.
+At its core, Portals unifies the Distributed Dataflow Streaming Model and the Actor Model, providing unparalleled flexibility and data-parallel processing capabilities with strong guarantees.
+The framework's programming model is tailored for edge stateful serverless processing, and provides the following key features:

+1. **Multi-Dataflow Applications.** Multiple stateful dataflow streaming pipelines can dynamically be composed together on top of atomic streams, a transactional type of data streams.
+2. **Inter-Dataflow Services.** The Portal abstraction binds dataflow pipelines together to create and expose reusable services.
+This enables a request-reply type of communication between pipelines by providing serverless access to remote operator states on top of a continuation-style execution.
+3. **Decentralized Cloud and Local Execution.** The decentralized runtime can be executed on, and across, cloud and edge devices, whilst still providing end-to-end exactly-once processing guarantees.

 Find out more about what *Portals* is and how everything fits together with our [Talks & Papers](/talks-&-papers), or at the project's [GitHub repository](https://github.com/portals-project).
-Make sure to also try out our new [Playground](https://www.portals-project.org/playground/).
+We also have an introductory [Tutorial](/tutorial) for the Portals framework.
+Make sure to also try out our new [Playground](https://www.portals-project.org/playground/) which runs in the browser.
+Find out more about the project's team [here](/team).

 ## News